RedQ/listbook-doc/listbook-helper.md

 3. Creating all the blocks
 4. Creating the page settings.

-To add/edit the listing for admin you will get a `Listings` menu in the admin Dashboard
+To add/edit the listing for admin you will get a `Listings` menu in the admin Dashboard.
+From there you can add `listing` and `taxonomies`.